Additel-Code/Additel-Device-Communication/USB/usb.md

 if endpoint_out is not None and endpoint_in is not None:
 ```

 6)  After the Device and Endpoint are set up, you can start sending USB commands.
 USB Commands will be sent with a command structure called SCPI.
 SCPI looks like this: `MEAS:PRES1?\r\n.` It consists of several segments separated by colons that describe what an operation does (in this case, `MEAS:PRES1` measures pressure from Sensor 1).
 Commands asking for information are followed by a `?` indicating they are a query.
-Paramaters are separarated from the command and other paramaters by a space.
+Paramaters are separarated from the command and other paramaters by a comma.
 Finally, the command terminates with `\r\n`.

 ```python
 # create a command and write it to the USB endpoint